-According to D2T2-for Device 1 with carrier-wave transmission for waveform 1 only, per case 2-2 (inside topology in uplink spectrum) in TR 38.769.
+According to D2T2-B for Device 1 with carrier-wave transmission for waveform 1 only, per TR 38.769.

 No specification support for CW control

-According to D2T2-C for Device 2b.
+According to D2T2-C for active Device(s).

+Start after March 2026

-Traffic types DO-DTT and DT.
+Traffic types DO-DTT and DT, and DO-A (only for active Device(s)).

+RAN2 to start on DO-A for D2T2 when sufficient progress has been made on DO-A for D1T1, after a checkpoint in RAN plenary in September 2026